elhaddouchikarima-debug/Unemployment-Analysis-with-Python/README.md

 # Unemployment-Analysis-with-Python
-Unemployment data analysis using Python to compare trends before and after COVID-19 (2019 vs 2020).
-The project includes data cleaning, exploratory analysis, visualization, regional comparison, and statistical insights to measure the pandemic’s economic impact.
+This project analyzes unemployment data using Python to explore trends, regional differences, and changes between 2019 and 2020.

+🛠 Tools

+Python

+Pandas

+Matplotlib

+Seaborn

+🔎 Analysis Includes

+Data cleaning

+Exploratory Data Analysis (EDA)

+Data visualization

+Regional unemployment comparison

+2019 vs 2020 unemployment analysis

+📈 Key Insight

+The analysis shows regional disparities in unemployment and an increase in the average unemployment rate in 2020 compared to 2019.